themesberg/flowbite-svelte/src/routes/docs/typography/hr.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer , Ads } from '../../utils' import { A} from '$lib';
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { A} from '$lib';

   const components = 'Hr'